 But catering to this queen of the root vegetables is well worth the effort, when you taste that first homegrown bite, and savor the tender, nutty sweetness you’ve been waiting to enjoy.

 Do you grow parsnips?
 Would you like to share your tips in the comments section below?

-If you’ve enjoyed this article and seek more practical information on harvesting root vegetables, we recommend the following:
+If you’ve enjoyed this article and seek more practical information on growing parsnips, we recommend the following: